 The Skowhegan School of Painting and Sculpture records measure 35.42 linear feet and date from 1945 to 2013.
 The paper records of the school document the period from circa 1945 to 1977 and consist of administrative records, financial records, visiting artist files, faculty files, student files, and photographic material.
 Also included are motion picture films by Jack Eastman and Karl Fortess, dating from circa 1950 to 1968, showing the school's campus and faculty, staff, and students at work and leisure.
 A large portion of the collection consists of the Skowhegan Lecture Archives, a sound recording archive of lectures given by artists speaking at the school between 1952 and 2013.

-The papers of painter George Tooker measure 1.5 linear feet and date from circa 1930 to 1973.
-The papers document Tooker's personal and professional life through biographical material, correspondence, project files, printed material, artwork and one sketchbook, and 209 photographs, including some taken by noted photographer George Platt Lynes.
+The papers of painter George Tooker measure 4.7 linear feet and date from circa 1851 to 2010.
+The papers document Tooker's personal and professional life through biographical material, correspondence, project files, gallery files, exhibition files, printed material, artwork and one sketchbook, and numerous photographs, including some taken by noted photographer George Platt Lynes.

 The papers of realist painter Moses Soyer date from circa 1905 to 1974 and measure 3.8 linear feet.
 Within the papers are scattered biographical materials, general correspondence with friends, artists, galleries, art organizations, and others, as well as correspondence with his family, including his son David, writings and notes by Soyer and others, exhibition materials, news clippings, and other printed material, numerous photographs of Soyer, his family, fellow artists, friends and his artwork.
 Also found are book illustrations and loose sketches by Soyer.